England cricket team: 1980s

 The England team, with Brearley's exit in 1980, was never truly settled throughout the 1980s, which will probably be remembered as a low point for the team.
 While some of the great players like Botham, Gooch and Gower had fine careers, the team seldom succeeded in beating good opposition throughout the decade and did not score a home Test victory (except against minnows Sri Lanka) between September 1985 and July 1990.

 Botham took over the captaincy in 1980 and they put up a good fight against the West Indies, losing a five match Test series 1–0, although England were humbled in the return series.
 After scoring a pair in the first Test against Australia, Botham lost the captaincy due to his poor form, and was replaced by Brearley.
 Botham returned to form and played exceptionally in the remainder of the series, being named man of the match in the third, fourth and fifth Tests.
 The series became known as Botham's Ashes as England recorded a 3–1 victory.

 Keith Fletcher took over as captain in 1981, but England lost his first series in charge against India.
 Bob Willis took over as captain in 1982 and enjoyed victories over India and Pakistan, but lost the Ashes after Australia clinched the series 2–1.
 England hosted the World Cup in 1983 and reached the semi-finals, but their Test form remained poor, as they suffered defeats against New Zealand, Pakistan and the West Indies.

 Gower took over as skipper in 1984 and led the team to a 2–1 victory over India.
 They went on to win the 1985 Ashes 3–1, although after this came a poor run of form.
 Defeat to the West Indies dented the team's confidence, and they went on to lose to India 2–0.
 In 1986, Micky Stewart was appointed the first full-time England coach.
 England beat New Zealand, but there was little hope of them retaining the Ashes in 1986–87.
 However, despite being described as a team that 'can't bat, can't bowl and can't field', they went on to win the series 2–1.

 After losing consecutive series against Pakistan, England drew a three match Test series against New Zealand 0–0.
 They reached the final of the 1987 World Cup, but lost by seven runs against Australia.
 After losing 4–0 to the West Indies, England lost the Ashes to a resurgent Australia led by Allan Border.
-With the likes of Gatting banned following a rebel tour to South Africa, a new look England side suffered defeat again against the West Indies, although this time by a margin of 2–1.
+With the likes of Gatting banned following a rebel tour to South Africa, a new look England team suffered defeat again against the West Indies, although this time by a margin of 2–1.